ablestack/reactive-domain-objects/TECHNICAL.md

 ## Simple Usage Example With Collections

-Nested collections are really the complexity starts to increase.
+Nested collections are where the complexity starts to increase for any manual sync solution.
 However, reactive-domain-objects takes care of most of this complexity, just requiring that some basic configuration options are supplied.
 See example below, with notable differences from above examples highlighted in comments

 ```TypeScript
 // SOURCE JSON DATA